JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 }
 ```

 `IntAppender` creates a goroutine for each integer that is appended to the array.
-It's trivial and not-at-all realistic but it serves an important demonstrative purpose.
+Even though it's a little too trivial to be realistic, it still serves an important demonstrative purpose.

 In `IntAppender` each goroutine shares the same memory—the `ints` array—which it appends integers to.

 This code communicates by sharing memory.
-It does not share memory by communicating.

-Yes, it works but at the cost of being not-idiomatic Go.
+Yes, it works—but it's not idiomatic Go.
 More importantly, it's not the safest way to write this program.

-In this example, there are 11 goroutines with access to the `ints` slice (one running the main function, ten more spawned by the loop).
+It's not very safe because there are 11 goroutines (one running the main function and ten more spawned by the loop) with access to the `ints` slice.
+What happens when the codebase grows?

-What happens when the codebase grows to thousands or millions of lines of code?
-With this pattern strewn around the codebase, there's no guarantee that things will behave as expected when many functions and goroutines are sharing memory.
+This pattern provides no guarantee that the program will behave as expected; anything can happen when memory is shared broadly.

 ## Share memory by communicating (👍)

-The first sign that this code is not sharing memory by communicating is the use of `sync.WaitGroup`.
-To be clear, WaitGroups are not always bad, however, they may indicate a code smell that your code _could_ instead use a channel.
+The first sign that this example is not following "share memory by communicating" is the use of `sync.WaitGroup`.
+Even though I consider WaitGroups to be a code smell, I'm not ready to claim they are always bad.
+Either way, code is usually safer with a channel.

-Here's one idea of how to convert the bad example to idiomatic Go: replace the `WaitGroup` with a channel.
+Let's convert the bad example to idiomatic Go by replacing the `WaitGroup` with a channel.

 ```go
 // WriteOnly serves the purpose of demonstrating